What is colon cancer?

 Colorectal cancer (also referred to as colon cancer) is cancer that develops in the colon (large intestine) or the rectum.
 Colorectal cancer usually develops slowly over a period of many years.
 Before cancer develops, it usually begins as a non-cancerous growth often referred to as a polyp.
 A polyp is an abnormal growth of tissue lining the colon or rectum.
 One specific type of polyp, called an adenoma, has the greatest risk of becoming cancer.

 Why should I be checked?

-With regular screening, colorectal cancer can be found early, when treatment is most effective.
-In many cases, screening can prevent colorectal cancer by finding and removing polyps before they become cancer.
+In many cases, regular screening can prevent colorectal cancer by finding and removing pre-cancerous polyps before they become cancerous.

 When should I be screened for colon cancer?

-Average-risk individuals should start receiving an annual colonoscopy at 50, while those with a family history of colorectal cancer should start the screening by 40.
-African-Americans should get a colonoscopy by 45 as colon cancer tends to strike this sector of the population at an earlier age.
+Those with a family history of colorectal cancer should start the screening by age 40 or ten years before the index case (for example, if the father has cancer at age 46, screening should begin at 36 for all children).
+Some guidelines recommend African-Americans should be screened by age 45, as colon cancer tends to strike this sector of the population at an earlier age.

 What symptoms does colon cancer cause?

-Your doctor will likely order a colonoscopy or other screening tests for colon cancer if you are 50 or older, even if you have no symptoms because pre-cancerous polyps and even early colon cancer often cause no symptoms.
+Your doctor will likely order a colonoscopy or other screening tests for colon cancer if you are 45 years or older, even if you have no symptoms, because pre-cancerous polyps and even early colon cancer often cause no symptoms.